Estimated reading time: 5 min 30

 - It is an invaluable tool to help senior management understand the portfolio and make the key decisions that will maximize value and benefits for the firm.

-- Portfolio roadmaps are particularly used in product-oriented businesses thanks to the capabilities that they offer for dynamic management.
+- Portfolio roadmaps are of particularly use in product-oriented businesses, thanks to the capabilities that they offer for dynamic management.

 The goal of the project portfolio management (PPM) discipline is to maximize the delivery of business value through the definition and implementation of carefully thought-out processes to optimize the selection and execution of projects.
 To support that effort, PMOs and PPM professionals usually rely on time-tested tools and methodological frameworks — including the portfolio roadmap (or strategic roadmap).
 A portfolio roadmap is basically a graphical visualization of the portfolio, which provides a high-level overview of the organization’s projects or products and helps to track value delivery and to improve strategic performance.
 This article will help you understand what a portfolio roadmap is and how it works, then explore the various use cases and benefits of portfolio roadmaps for project and product organizations.